D-Nayte/nextJs-intro/README.md

 ## **How to install**

-### after clonign this repo, you can install it with
+### after cloning this repo, you can install it with

 ```node
 npm install